microsoft/code-with-engineering-playbook/source-control/git.md

 * If not set up properly:
   * Binary files committed through Git LFS are not visible as Git will only download the data describing the large file
   * Committing large binaries will push the full binary to the repository
-* Git cannot merge the changes from two different versions of a binary file.
-File locking mitiages this
+* Git cannot merge the changes from two different versions of a binary file; file locking mitigates this
 * Azure Repos do not support using SSH for repositories with Git LFS tracked files

 #### Common commands